SpirosDR1/Qubex-PQC-Benchmark/README.md

 Legacy ECDSA architectures across all L2/L3 networks are mathematically exposed.
 The choice is binary: native-proof your infrastructure with QUBEX to ensure total TVL sovereignty, or leave your ecosystem vulnerable to total extraction.

+#### Initiate Integration:

-Initiate Integration To request a technical handoff and secure a Genesis Pilot slot, submit your protocol's architecture for review by our core team:
+To request a technical handoff and secure a Genesis Pilot slot, submit your protocol's architecture for review by our core team:

 [Submit Genesis Pilot Request Here](https://forms.gle/hmUdBiQz3PT2x8TT7)